 Sept.
-25, 2000 -- In the months after the birth of my first child, I became intimately familiar with the early-morning sights of my suburban Los Angeles neighborhood.
+25, 2000 -- In the months after the birth of my first child, I became intimately familiar with the early-morning sights of the Silver Lake neighborhood of Los Angeles.
 My wife was in charge of midnight breastfeeding; my contribution was to climb out of bed at 6:30, put our daughter in a backpack, and take to the streets.

 I acquired a great fondness for this routine -- not to mention the legs of a mountain goat.
 Unfortunately, as our family grew it became impossible to maintain.
 We had another child two years later, then twins two years after that.
 I've never seen a four-child backpack, and I certainly don't have a four-child back.
 My vigorous morning jaunts soon became a thing of the past.